panops/transposon/README.md

 Transposon
 ==========
-A brokerless agent-based message routing and delivery system.
+A brokerless resource-oriented agent-based message routing and delivery system.

 Installation and Getting Started
 --------------------------------